 Ohio.
 The one and only Buckeye State.
 As an Ohioan, you probably consider it a necessity, a rite of passage even, to honor this sacred nut.
 You might even identify as a buckeye yourself — whether you’re an Ohio State alum or not.
 Still, there are probably a few things about the nut you weren’t aware of.
 Lesson one: buckeyes aren’t true nuts, they are considered nut-like seeds.
 Prepare to be educated about this Ohio staple.
 And, less than subliminally, about the newest Ohio mainstay, opioids.

-There are dozens of opioid varieties, and they are classified into three main types: natural opiates like morphine, semi-synthetics like oxycodone or heroin, and full synthetics like fentanyl and carfentanil.
+There are dozens of opioid varieties, and they are classified into three main types: natural opiates like morphine, semi-synthetic opioids like oxycodone or heroin, and full synthetics like fentanyl and carfentanil.

 Opioids have a greater variation in appearance.
 Codeine syrup is red.
 Oxycodone takes the form of circular pills of various colors depending on brand and dosage.
 Heroin is a yellow-white or brown powder, or a black tar substance.
 And fentanyl comes in prescription sprays, patches, pills, lollipops or illegal white powder.